10KB/manjikaze/docs/maintenance/troubleshooting.md

 This error occurs when another package manager instance is running.

 **Solution:**
+Make sure to check if any package managers are running in the background (Software Update, Pamac, etc.).
+Wait till they're finished or close them.
+If that doesn't work you can try to manually remove the lock:

 ```bash
 sudo rm /var/lib/pacman/db.lck
 ```

 If that doesn't work, try:

 ```bash
 sudo rm /var/tmp/pamac/dbs/db.lc
 ```

-Make sure to also check if any package managers are running in the background (Software Update, Pamac, etc.) and close them.

 ### "Unrecognized archive format" Error

 This error occurs when the package database files are corrupted or incomplete.

 **Solution:**

 ```bash
 sudo pacman-mirrors -c Global
 sudo pacman -Syu